-- 6.1 Human Resources will advise the Parent Council's Chairperson of any meeting to be called regarding selecting candidates for the post of Head Teacher or Depute Head Teacher. - 6.2 The Parent Council must give the Depute Chief Executive advance notice of any proposed meeting regarding the appointment of a Head Teacher or Depute Head Teacher.
-The Director or nominee (normally the school's Education Officer) is entitled to attend the meeting and give advice in relation to the appointment.
+- 5.5 Where there are fewer than 3 eligible candidates, the Depute Chief Executive may decide to re-advertise, but will consult with the particular school's Parent Council before making this decision. - 5.6 Following re-advertisement, if there are fewer than 4 eligible candidates following long-leet, ALL eligible candidates will be interviewed at short-leet. - 5.7 The Parent Council must give the Depute Chief Executive advance notice of any proposed meeting regarding the appointment of a Head Teacher or Depute Head Teacher.
+The Depute Chief Executive or nominee (normally the school's Education Officer) is entitled to attend the meeting and give advice in relation to the appointment. - 5.8 The school's Education Officer will involve the Parent Council in the selection of topics for parental questions.

-7 APPOINTMENT PANEL COMPOSITION
+6 APPOINTMENT PANEL COMPOSITION

-7.1 CHAIRPERSON OF INTERVIEW PANEL
+6.1 CHAIRPERSON OF INTERVIEW PANEL